 If the Duke weren't such an upbeat guy, this might leave us a little worried.
 Even though the world does seem like one big "theater," it's a little depressing to think that our lives are nothing more than a "woeful pageant."
 It seems like the Duke finds a bit of comfort knowing that human suffering is a universal experience and that there's always someone else in the world with a tougher life than ours.

 P.S.
 Didn't we hear something similar from Macbeth just after he learned that his beloved wife had died?
 We smell an essay topic!

 Life's but a walking shadow, a poor player

 That struts and frets his hour upon the stage

 And then is heard no more: it is a tale

 Told by an idiot, full of sound and fury,

 Hmm.
 Didn't the Duke just finish saying something very similar?
-(See passage above.)
-Although we've heard this before, Jaques makes a valid point – the world is often like a stage and Shakespeare likes to remind us of the theatrical nature of life.
+(See Quote #1 above.)
+Although we've heard this before, Jaques makes a valid point—the world is often like a stage and Shakespeare likes to remind us of the theatrical nature of life.
 Here, Shakespeare also reminds us that we are in fact watching a play, which involves a bunch of actors "with their exits and their entrances."
-Check out "Symbolism" if you want to know more about this speech.
+Check out "Symbolism, Imagery, Allegory" if you want to know more about this speech.